liamc1994/docs/docs/general-Where-can-I-find-my-services-.md

 Canceling your service is simple.
 You can do this by going to the Client Area, then Services -> My Services.
 There select the service you want to cancel and go to "Request Cancelation".
 ![request cancelation screen](https://images.shoutca.st/Screenshot%20from%202018-07-30%2011-18-32.png)

-To improve our service we friendly ask you to describe why you want to cancel our service.
-You can either cancel it immediatly or at the end of the current billing period.
-In case of immediatly our system will execute these within 24 hours.
+To improve our service we politely ask you to describe why you want to cancel our service.
+You can either cancel it immediately or at the end of the current billing period.
+In case of immediately our system will execute these within 24 hours.

 > This is a fully automated system, the reason given is only stored for later review of our services.
 This will not be sent to support.